Updated May 9, 2023

-- Validation of the data, which is available on other sheets or workbook.
+- Validation of the data, which is available on other sheets or workbooks.

 - Choose to be displayed an Input Message when a user clicks on a cell as a user’s guide.

-- A user can customize the error alert; it can be anything as per a user-defined.
+- A user can customize the error alert; it can be anything user-defined.

 Things to Remember About Data Validation in Excel

-- If a user wants to create a data validation rule in the workbook for excel web apps or Excel services, then he needs to create an excel data validation rule on the desktop first.
+- If a user wants to create a data validation rule in the workbook for Excel web apps or Excel services, then he needs to make an Excel data validation rule on the desktop first.

-- Always make in mind that there is no error in a formula like #REF! or #DIV/0!
+- Always remember that there is no error in a formula like #REF! or #DIV/0!

-A user can modify or delete the excel data validation rule only if the inherited sheet is unprotected.
+Users can only modify or delete the Excel data validation rule if the inherited sheet is unprotected.
 If it is password protected, contact the owner of the workbook.
-Only he can help to unprotect the workbook.
-As there is no way to recover or lost the password option in MS Excel.
+Only he can help to unprotect the workbook as there is no way to recover or lose the password option in MS Excel.